Palermo with Kids: A Complete City Break Guide

 Palermo Cathedral

 Afterwards, before coming back to Palermo for lunch, we will make a quick stop at Cefalu’ if time allows us.
 In any case, our driver will also be at your disposal during this time.
-Finally, after having returned from Monreale, you may wish to visit the ancient mosaics of Piazza Bellini, in the heart of the city.

 Afternoon: Visit the Regional Archaeological Museum, which has an extensive collection of art and archaeological finds from all over Sicily.